nguyensjsu/fa21-172-hidden-dragon/individual-journals/bcheu.md

 - Finished the registration for a new user with a successful send to the mySQL database
 - Redesigned the front end to guide the user through registering and logging into their account to see the products to aviod confusion
 - Added in the reset password into the template
-- Inplemented redirecting links to each class in order to have correct url after navigating through links
+- Implemented redirecting links to each class in order to have correct url after navigating through links
+-

 **Challenges**